 The school aims to serve its community within Christian belief and practice, through the partnership with the Church at Parish and Diocesan level.

 We attend both of our local churches (St Michael and All Angels at Middleton Tyas and St Cuthbert at Forcett) regularly throughout the year to celebrate major Christian festivals.
-We hold a Harvest, Christmas, Easter and end of year service.
+We hold a Harvest, Christmas, Easter and end of year service, although have been unable to do so during the pandemic.
 The resident vicars also lead acts of worship at their setting with the focus being on religious ceremony, events and special days throughout the year (e.g. colours of the church year, Holy Week, Communion, Lent, Advent).
+Sadly we do not currently have an incumbent at Middleton Tyas.

 Our church at Forcett is one of the churches that make up the joint benefice of the Stanwick Group of Churches.
 It is also the church for the village of Eppleby about a mile away.